 In today’s economy, product variability has grown dramatically.
 What would have been considered radical 20 years ago is expected today.
-Consumers expect to be able to go on-line, select from a set of features and choices and receive a custom made product just for them.
-From T-Shirts to paintings, from cars to computers, custom made products are here to stay.
+Consumers expect to be able to go online, select from a set of features and choices and receive a custom-made product just for them.
+From T-Shirts to paintings, from cars to computers, custom-made products are here to stay.
 In the software world, custom products present a challenge that is dealt with through the product configurator benefits we've already discussed.

 Choosing a Configurator – Take your time

-In my experience, the capabilities and costs of product configurators vary so widely that the selection of the configurator should be independent from the selection of the ERP.
+In my experience, the capabilities and costs of product configurators vary so widely that the selection of the configurator should be independent of the selection of the ERP.
 The product configurator benefits are going to be so important to your business, it needs to be handled as a major purchasing decision all on its own.

 Two Paths for Choices

 In the Manufacturing ERP world, product configurators come in two flavors.
-The “Built In” product configurator, and the “Addon” configurator.
+The “Built-In” product configurator, and the “Addon” configurator.

-The built in product configurator is part of the ERP system.
+The built-in product configurator is part of the ERP system.
 It will integrate tightly with the system of choice.
-For a general purpose ERP, the product configurator benefits are going to evolve from a wide variety of general product configuration capabilities.
+For a general-purpose ERP, the product configurator benefits are going to evolve from a wide variety of general product configuration capabilities.
 Other times the ERP is focused on a specific industry, which means the software is entirely built around the product configurator benefits for that industry specifically.

 There are more and more companies that sell variable products.
 This is driving a higher and higher interest in product configurators.
 If you are one of these companies, it’s inevitable that you’ll feel a need to look at product configurators.
-Whether you choose to go down the route of the built in Product Configurator, or the Addon – you have a big decision to make.
-Be sure to evaluate the product configurator benefits as a stand alone decision.
-Do not make it a “sub task” of choosing an ERP.
-This software will have a huge impact on your business, and can result in huge costs and mistakes if you make the wrong choices.
+Whether you choose to go down the route of the built-in Product Configurator, or the Addon – you have a big decision to make.
+Be sure to evaluate the product configurator benefits as a stand-alone decision.
+Do not make it a “subtask” of choosing an ERP.
+This software will have a huge impact on your business and can result in huge costs and mistakes if you make the wrong choices.